 Should I apply Restrictive Early Action or Regular Decision?

 You should apply to Notre Dame whenever your application is at the highest quality and at the time that makes the most sense for you.
-You can apply Restrictive Early Action by November 1, which means you can’t apply Early Action or Early Decision (binding Early Action) elsewhere.
+You can apply Restrictive Early Action by November 1, which means you can’t apply Early Action or Early Decision (binding Early Action) elsewhere and it is a requirement to attend Notre Dame if admitted Restrictive Early Action.
 You also have the option to apply Regular Decision by January 1.
 Make sure you spend as much time as needed to edit and polish your application so that it is at the highest quality possible before you hit submit.

 How Difficult is it to get in?

 Notre Dame has about a 16% acceptance rate so it is a relatively competitive school.
 38% of students are in the top 1% of their class.
 The Middle 50% of ACT scores is a 33-35 and SAT is a 1430 to 1540.